-Dar es Salaam is Tanzania's largest port and city located on the Indian Ocean and the country's east coast.
+Dar es Salaam is Tanzania's largest port and city located on the Indian Ocean and country's east coast.
 From here trains go in the north inland to Arusha, to the lakes Victoria and Tanganyika, and to Zambia.
 The city's metropolitan population is around 4,4 million.

 Dar es Salaam (meaning "haven of peace" in Arabic) was established in the 1860s as summer residence for the sultan of Zanzibar.
 In 1896 it was developed by German colonists and became capital of German East Africa.
 The city fell to the British in 1916. in 1961 it became the capital of independent Tanganyika (1961-1964).
 In 1964, when Tanganyika and Zanzibar merged to form Tanzania.
 In 1974, Dar es Salaam was replaced with Dodoma as Tanzania's new designated capital city.